 As always, the umbrella note: Talk to your doctor.
 (We don’t wanna have to tell you twice!)
 Lion’s mane does have a couple of potential interactions, including with blood thinners and with anti-diabetes meds.
 You can read more about that right here.

-Lion’s mane dosage from clinical trials
+Lion's mane dosage guide

 While human research is limited, some studies focused on evaluating the cognitive effects of lion’s mane used the following dosages: